21 Awesome Things To Do in East Texas You’ll Love

 15. Go to a Rodeo

-It takes place in June and offers a thrilling, family-friendly outing.
+Still very much a June tradition — the 2026 edition ran June 4–7 as its 88th annual event — it offers a thrilling, family-friendly outing.
 If you’re travelling with little ones, there are enjoyable activities for kids aged six years and under at the Mutton Bustin event.

 16. Stroll Around Love’s Lookout Scenic Park